google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-multi-screen-site/content.markdown

 {% include_code src=_code/addimages.html snippet=images lang=html %}

 The images are set to scale to 100% of the width of the screen.
-This works well on devices with a narrow vieport, but less well on those with a wide viewport (like desktop).
+This works well on devices with a narrow viewport, but less well on those with a wide viewport (like desktop).
 We will manage this in the responsive design section.